krystaldolphin/krystaldolphin/README.md

 ## 👤 About Me

 Hi there, my name is Shreya Shree.
-I am a sophomore undergraduate student pursuing my Bachelors in Electronics and Communication Engineering .
-My areas of interest are  Control Systems, Signal Processing and Machine learning.
+I am a junior undergraduate student pursuing my Bachelors in Electronics and Communication Engineering .
+My areas of interest are  Control Systems, Software Development and Machine learning.
 You can check out my [CV](https://drive.google.com/file/d/1G77Euw7qYPhCh0AOZVB7oxDFbrF_q8gA/view?usp=sharing) to get know about me and my projects in brief .

 ## 📇 Social & Contact